-Grades: 9, 10, 11, 12 (05119-Comp/So) Kettering Campus
+Grades: 9, 10, 11, 12 (05119-Comp/So)

-PV-1341 Introduction to Music Technology II Semester - 1/2 credit (AC, BMMT, HSer, E/M&IT)
+PV-1341 Introduction to Music Technology II

+(AC, BMMT, HSer, E/M&IT)

 This course is a continuation of Introduction to Music Technology I and is open to any student who has completed and passed that course.
 In the second semester of study, more emphasis will be brought to music reading skills and students will refine their abilities at creating music arrangements, transcriptions and compositions.